 As a Tool for Customer Education

 Most customers need financial education before choosing a particular investment or credit facility from the bank or credit union.
 They can use the virtual reality application to give customers tours, to tell them about the products and most importantly to allow the customer to learn at a pace, which is convenient for them.
-According to this Finanz Blog, VR technology can also use artificial intelligence so that it becomes aware of the customers’ interaction and responds intuitively to their needs such as the provision of additional information that would be critical to their decision making and matching of individual interests.
+According to a blog, VR technology can also use artificial intelligence so that it becomes aware of the customers’ interaction and responds intuitively to their needs such as the provision of additional information that would be critical to their decision making and matching of individual interests.